 BEIJING – The trade war has escalated.
 On Aug.
 23, China announced retaliatory tariffs on $75 billion of U.S. exports, 10 days after the U.S. slapped the same amount on $300 billion of Chinese goods.
 Once again, the med-tech sector is neck deep in this tariff tit-for-tat.

-“The tariffs announced by China on Aug 23 cover over 50 kinds of medical devices,” Xiaoqing Wang, a sales representative of China-based export consultancy firm ETCN, told BioWorld MedTech.
+“The China tariff announced on Aug 23 cover over 50 kinds of medical devices,” Xiaoqing Wang, a sales representative of China-based export consultancy firm ETCN, told BioWorld MedTech.

 “We’ve been receiving queries from clients about the latest tariffs.”